Ways to Retain Your Great Employees

 1. Make sure employees know what you expect from them.
 Management thinkers from Ferdinand Fournies in "Why Employees Don't Do What They're Supposed to Do and What to Do About It" to Marcus Buckingham and Curt Coffman in "First Break All the Rules' agree that constantly changing expectations creates unhealthy stress.
 Provide a specific framework within which people clearly know is expected.

 2. Provide quality management or supervision.
-People leave companies because of managers and supervisors more often than they leave because of their jobs.
+People leave companies because of managers and supervisors more often than they leave because of their actual jobs.

 Frequent employee complaints point to these areas: